Code Reviews Matter a Freaking Lot

 What is your goal when reviewing code?

 It’s approving the PR.
 That’s it.
-That’s your goal. – And believe me, this changes everything.
-In the world of OSS (Open Source Software) it’s very common to have many enforced restrictions, with collaborators expecting perfect code, leading to the perfect setup to approve your code.
-This is not the reality in a company.
+That’s your goal. — And believe me, this changes everything.
+In the world of OSS (Open Source Software) it’s very common to have many enforced restrictions, with collaborators expecting perfect code — meaning approval has a high bar before it lands.
+This is not the reality in your company.
 Your goal is and will always be to approve a change, and this is a massive point.
-Deeply counter-intuitive too.
-But a goal and a job are two different things, and knowing the next one changes everything.
+But a goal and a job are two different things, which is my next point.

 What is your job when reviewing code?